ChristineSchmitz/ProbApple/README.md

 A **Prob**abilistic model to forecast **Apple** yield and high-quality yield.

 # Background
 Fruit growers aim to produce high-quality apples in their orchards.
 An approximation for the total yield and the high-quality yield at harvest early in the season, helps the apple producers in their operational planning.
-We developed ProbApple a probabilistic model, based on Monte Carlo simulations to forecast apple yield and high-quality yield a four key time points during the vegetation period: ‘full bloom’, ‘before fruit thinning’, ‘after June drop’, ‘four weeks before harvest’.
+We developed ProbApple a probabilistic model, based on Monte Carlo simulations to forecast apple yield and high-quality yield a four key time points during the vegetation period: ‘at full bloom’, ‘before fruit thinning’, ‘after June drop’, ‘four weeks before harvest’.

 This repository contains all files to run ProbApple and visualize the results.
 Additionally the results for a case study on 'Gala' apple the German Rhineland are available here.
 Model and case study are described in the manuscript *ProbApple – A probabilistic model to forecast apple yield and quality* by [Christine Schmitz](https://github.com/ChristineSchmitz), [Lars Zimmermann](https://github.com/Lars-Zimmermann), [Katja Schiffers](https://github.com/katjaschiffers), Martin Balmer and [Eike Luedeling](https://github.com/eikeluedeling).
 The code is written in R (R Core team, 2024)[^1] and mainly uses the package decisionSupport (Luedeling et al., 2021)[^2].
 Further functions from the packages tidyverse (Wickham et al., 2019)[^3], png (Urbanek, 2022)[^4], patchwork (Pedersen, 2024)[^5] and ggtext (Wilke, 2022)[^6] were used to sort and visualize the simulation results.